 The people in Jerusalem during Passover week leading up to the crucifixion of Jesus didn’t understand what God was doing.
 The disciples didn’t even understand until after the death and resurrection of Jesus.

-James and John wanted to call down lightning on people who failed to be hospitable to Jesus, and Jesus had to rebuke them.
-(Luke 9:54-55) Peter tried to rebuke Jesus when Jesus informed them he would be crucified, and Jesus called him on the carpet for it.
+James and John wanted to call down lightning on people who failed to be hospitable to Jesus, but Jesus rebuked them.
+(Luke 9:54-55) Peter tried to rebuke Jesus when Jesus informed them he would be crucified, but Jesus called him on the carpet for it.
 (Matthew 16:22-28)

 These reactions tend to be our reactions also in similar circumstances.
 We still struggle to understand.
 We still struggle in our unrelenting desire for conquest, power, influence, and control in our politics and culture wars in the United States.